paradime-io/social-media-data-modeling-challenge/README.md

 **👑 The Queen of Christmas** - this analysis also inadvertently identified possibly the strongest performing Christmas sound with possibly the most unique path to the final top 10: consistent Christmas peaks.
 Whether or not Mariah Carey is still the face of Christmas TikTok sound today would be an interesting question to answer with more recent data.

-**🇰🇷 K-POP appreciation** - quick shoutout to BLACKPINK’s How You Like That? for repeated cameos across several “best performing” lists.
+**🇰🇷 K-POP appreciation** - quick shoutout to BLACKPINK’s [How You Like That](https://www.youtube.com/watch?v=aHnHwrJjR3U) for repeated cameos across several “best performing” lists.

 ***